 The University of Toledo Press is interested in publishing books directed at the academic and artistic readers, primarily of the Northwest Ohio and Southeast Michigan regions.
-Some of the titles published in the past include such topics as local medical history, cultural history, poetry collections, chapbooks by area poets, and curations of first-hand accounts regarding historical events, and photography books.
+Some of the titles published in the past include such topics as local history, cultural history, poetry collections, chapbooks by area poets, curations of first-hand accounts regarding historical events, and photography books.
 Currently, we are no longer accepting poetry submissions.

 Our authors range from those steeped in academic traditions to those who have taken up writing as a creative footnote to their full-time professions, and in some cases as their full profession.